Tejo or turmequé was recognized by the Congress of the Republic of Colombia as a national sport in the year 2000.

-Gameplay consists of throwing a metal disc (tejo) into a wood and clay-filled box which has a metal ring in the middle and a small paper triangle with gunpowder called mecha.
+Gameplay consists of throwing a metal disc (tejo) IGNORE INTO a wood and clay-filled box which has a metal ring in the middle and a small paper triangle with gunpowder called mecha.
 The game’s objective is to detonate the papers and accumulate points.
 Depending on the accuracy of the shot and the proximity to the central ring, as well as its detonation, 1, 3 or 9 points could be scored.

 The first player or group –of 4 members at most– that reaches 27 points could win the match.
 The length of the tejo lane is, generally, 63,9 ft. and the metal disc weighs 1,49 lb.

 Originated in Turmequé, a small town located in the Boyaca department, right in the core of the Colombian Andes.
 Tejo was created by the Muiscas, descendants of the Chibcha indigenous people more than 500 years ago.
 The sport was part of the traditions and bonding rituals practiced, mostly, by men and tribal leaders.

 In its original version, the metal disc was a round piece of gold, also known as zepguagoscua; boxes are still made with wood and clay.
 After the Spanish colonization, the game became widely played but new rules and point system were added.